Sedhu2002/Stock-Forecast-Application/README.md

 # Stock-Forecast-Application
-This is Project is to predict the stock prices using Deep Learning Models.
+This Project is to predict the stock prices using Deep Learning Models.